SCEC Ethics Champions

 Biography

-Dr. Kaori Takano is Professor of International Business at the Katz School of Business.
+Dr. Kaori Takano s Professor of International Business at the Katz School of Business.
 Kaori served as Ethics Champion 2016-2020 and chaired the Teaching of Ethics Conference in 2017 and 2019 on the Fort Lewis College campus.
 Starting 2022, Kaori became program chair for the track “Business Society and Government” for an international conference in Chicago.
 The track promotes ethics education in business, society and government.
 Kaori closely works with non-business departments to support student success from all disciplines.
 She returned as FLC representative in 2023.

 Impact